What went on in 2018?

 I took a trip with my sister Donna.
 We flew into Dublin and spent 5 days traveling around Ireland.
 My favorite place was the city of Howth, a little port town on the southeast coast.
-Then we took the ferry from Dublin to Wales and on to London.
-We spent 4 days in London and visited the city of Bath and Stonehenge.
-We took the Euro star to Paris for 4 days and another train to Amsterdam.
+Then we took the ferry from Dublin to Wales for the day and then on to London.
+We spent 4 days in London and also visited the city of Bath and went to Stonehenge.
+We took the Euro star to Paris for 4 days and another train to Amsterdam for 4 days.
 We visited the Anne Frank House which was a powerful experience.
 She was an amazing writer.
 HER QUOTES COVERED THE WALLS Then back to Ireland and home to Chicago.
 So fun!

 I spent the last few winters at home in Minnesota writing.
 There were many days I never set foot outside other than to shovel, writing from 5am to midnight.
 It was fun, healing, and amazing to live in the flow for such long periods of time.
 I loved the transcendence that I experienced.
 I wrote over 100 short stories which I now use in my show.
 They will also be the basis for my first book.

 I also went to Iceland!
 I've been so fortunate to be able to travel quite a bit.
-Iceland was very different from any other place I've been.
+Iceland was very different from any other place I'd been.
+It was magical, otherworldly.
 And guess what?
 There was a music festival happening- SONAR.
 I do not call these kinds of things mere coincidence anymore.
 WOW!

 That I cannot control people, places, and things.
-I have lived with the illusion of control, believing I could save myself from feeling pain and because I am afraid.
+I have lived with the illusion of control, believing I could save myself from feeling pain and fear.
 I don't want to be blind-sided.
-If I focus on the negative and expect the worst, I won't be blind-sided.
+If I focus on the negative and expect the worst, I won't be caught off guard.
 But I have learned that all I can do is the next right thing.
-I can only change the things I personally can and let go of the rest.
-I have the wisdom to know the difference.
+I can only change what I personally can and I have to let go of the rest. and pray for the wisdom to know the difference.
 If I don't know what to do, I can pause.
 I can ask for guidance from the Universe.
 I might not always be in touch with the Universe, but it is always in touch with me.

 I choose LOVE instead.
 In every moment, there is an opportunity to choose love over fear.
-When I choose LOVE, the fear may not disappear, but I don't have to let it govern my life anymore.
+When I choose LOVE, the fear may not disappear, but I don't have to let it rule my life anymore.

-forgiveness is a gift.
+Forgiveness is a gift.
 As much as I might want to, I cannot will myself to forgive or be forgiven.
 I can only look at my part and amend myself.
 Easier said than done.
 It has been a lifelong journey towards learning to forgive myself.

-achieving a desired outcome is not what gives me peace.
+Achieving a desired outcome is not what gives me peace.
 I feel peace when I am taking action, when I am in the moment and I am immersed in the creating of it.
 As long as I am in motion and doing what I love, where I am going is unimportant.

-life is short.
-I pay attention to time and how I spend I don't want to waste a moment being anything other that who I am.
+Life is short.
+I pay attention to time and how I spend it.
+I don't want to waste one moment trying to be anyone other than who I am.